Allergy & Immunology & Rhode Island CME Requirements

 The American Board of Allergy and Immunology requires 25 AMA PRA Category 1 credits each year on the subject of Allergy and Immunology.
 Up to 6 of these credits may come from non-self-directed state and institutional mandated CME activities.
 A Patient Safety module and Communication module are each required once every 10 years, and a Recent Advances module is required once every 5 years.
 The secure examination must be passed once every 10 years.
 Complete 1 Practice Assessment/Quality Improvement model every 5 years (see ABAI website for qualifying activities)

-- 40 AMA Category 1 Credits or AOA Category 1-A
+- 40 AMA Category 1 CME or AOA Category 1-A CME.

 At a Glance

 The Rhode Island Board of Medical Licensure and Discipline requires 40 AMA PRA Category 1 or AOA Category 1-A. At least 4 hours of continuing medical education shall be earned on topics of current concern as determined by the director of the Rhode Island Department of Health.
 Current topics include: Ethics, Risk Management, Opioid pain management / chronic pain management, End of life / palliative care, Antimicrobial Stewardship.